jeffreysbrother/generator-tcg/README.md

 * check if namespaced dir already exists, check which subfolders already exist and create the appropriate one (numerically speaking)
 * rename .jsrc to .js?
 But sometimes both files exist!
 * find a way to convert .jsrc file contents to ES6!
+* probably want to run all the commands from the funnel/ directory